Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Computational results

-Note here that all of the problems shown in Table~\ref{table5} and Table~\ref{table6} were solved independently.
+Note here that all of the problems shown in these tables were solved independently.
 By logic we know that if there is a feasible rack sequence for $B$ bin positions then there is also a feasible rack sequence for $B{+}1$ bin positions (simply leave the extra bin position unused).
 However we made no use of the solution for $B$ bin positions in solving for $B{+}1$ bin positions in the results shown.

-Table~\ref{table5} and Table~\ref{table6} indicate that, as we might expect, the picker rack sequencing problem generally becomes easier to solve as the number of bin positions $B$ increases.
-Taken together Table~\ref{table5} and Table~\ref{table6} contain some 495 problems involving up to $N=500$ products, $O=100$ orders and $K=26$ racks to be sequenced.
+Tables~\ref{table5a}-\ref{table150e} indicate that, as we might expect, PRSF generally becomes easier to solve as the number of bin positions $B$ increases, i.e.~it requires less time to find a feasible rack sequence as the number of bins increases.
+Taken together Tables~\ref{table5a}-\ref{table150e} contain some 720 problems involving up to $N=500$ products, $O=150$ orders and $K=29$ racks to be sequenced.

-Examining these tables we believe that, for the problems considered, our picker rack sequencing formulation is very effective.
-In particular note the low computation times for the majority of the 495 problems considered.
-Moreover for all problems with $B \geq 6$ we found a feasible rack sequence where each rack only visits the picker once, so no rack revisits to the picker were needed to achieve feasibility.
+Examining these tables we believe that, for the problems considered, PRSF is very effective at finding feasible rack sequences.
+In particular note the low computation times seen for many of the 720 problems considered.
+Moreover for all but a few instances we found a feasible rack sequence with $B \geq 4$ where each rack only visits the picker once, so no rack revisits to the picker were needed to achieve feasibility.